Munich Residenz: The Königsbau

 Today's building is from the time of King Ludwig I of Bavaria (1825–1848), who instructed his architect Leo von Klenze to extend the palace.
 Between 1825 and 1835 the King's building (Königsbau) was constructed to the south in the style of the Florentine Palazzo Pitti.
 The building is 30 meters high.

 In the Königsbau are numerous suites of rooms, including the State Apartment of Ludwig I on the first floor and the Nibelungen Halls on the ground floor.
-Today also the Treasury are situated in the ground floor of the Königsbau.
-The royal living rooms are still preserved, they served primarily for the representation and could be visited by appointment already at that time.
-The actual private apartments of the royal couple on the back of Königsbau have not survived due to its destruction in World War II.
+Today also the Treasury is situated in the ground floor of the Königsbau.
+The royal living rooms are still preserved; they served primarily for the representation and could be visited by appointment already at that time.
+The actual private apartments of the royal couple on the back of Königsbau have not survived due to their destruction in World War II.
 On the second floor were the so-called Festgemächer, which were intended for minor court festivities.
 The spatial sequence was divided into lounge, reception salon, dance hall, flowers hall and private rooms for the king.
 These rooms are still preserved but in a highly simplified form and are now home to the Bavarian Academy of Fine Arts.

 From 2016 to 2018 the Yellow Staircase of Klenze was restored.
 Once it was the main entrance to the royal apartments in the Königsbau.

 The Maximilian-Joseph Denkmal (King Maximilian-Joseph Memorial) at Max-Joseph-Platz (Maximilian-Joseph Square) stands in front of the Königsbau.
 It was created as a memorial for King Maximilian Joseph (1799–1825) by Christian Daniel Rauch and carried out by Johann Baptist Stiglmaier.
 It was only unveiled in 1835 as the king had rejected being depicted seated.